-It has already been 3 years since we (Accessible Travel Netherlands in close cooperation with design company Field Factors) developed a city guide with accessibility information about Amsterdam.
-First of all, let us refresh your memory.
-The city guide provides 5 routes with maps through the different neighborhoods in Amsterdam.
+Three years ago Accessible Travel Netherlands developed a city guide with accessibility information about Amsterdam.
+The city guide booklet provides 5 accessible routes with maps through the different neighborhoods in Amsterdam.
 The routes pass by accessible restaurants, museums and sights of interests.

 The guide is meant for all visitors to Amsterdam, however especially developed for those who experience limited mobility.
 The routes are shorter than usual routes, which make them easier to complete.
 The routes go past many restaurants for regular stops to rest or to relax.
 Additionally, the guide gives information about the accessibility of transport options and the shopping streets.
 The guide is meant for users of all ages, seniors, young adults and families with children.